merely-useful/py-rse/index.md

 lists everyone who has contributed to the project, while others include that information in the `README` (we do this in Chapter \@ref(git-advanced)) or make it a section in `CITATION`.
+These files are often called \gref{boilerplate}{boilerplate}, meaning they are copied without change from one use to the next.

 ### Organizing Project Content {#intro-organize}